 Game Play: Move the mouse cursor (a crosshair) to aim your 'laser'.
 You must hit the

-The problem: The faster you move the cursor, the more that 'input lag' will affect your game play.
-Notice what happens with laser lines to the cursor location are turned on and compare the hardware cursor to the software cursor.
-Switch to a software cursor and notice the improvement.
+The problem: The faster you move the cursor, the more that 'input lag' (how much time elapses from a mouse move, until the effects of that mouse move appears on the screen) will affect your game play.
+Notice what happens when laser lines to the cursor location are turned on and compare the hardware cursor to the software cursor.
+Switch to a software cursor (only) and notice the improvement.

 Background image obtained from NASA/JPL-Caltech